Comprehensive Japanese: (JLSP・JLP Common Compulsory)

-Japan Studies Courses are compulsory courses taught in English, aimed at helping students enhance their knowledge of Japanese society, culture and people and think introspectively about questions they may have.
-Students attend lectures and participate in discussions on the Japanese economy, Japanese behavioral patterns, Japanese art (film, Kabuki theater), and various other subjects.
-Through hands-on experiences such as practicing Kendo, tea ceremony, and other traditional Japanese activities, students are able to further deepen their understanding of Japanese culture.
+Japan Studies Courses are compulsory courses taught in English, aimed at helping students enhance their knowledge of Japanese society, culture and people, think introspectively about questions they may have regarding Japanese culture.
+Students attend lectures and participate in discussions on Japanese culture, economy and various other subjects.

 Intercultural Experience: (JLSP Compulsory)

 The aim of this course is to encourage students to acquire the sense of intercultural literacy as well as global perspective by interacting with their surroundings of things and humans.
-Intercultural Experience courses are targeted at raising the awareness of students’ views on Japanese, their own and friends’ cultures and giving the students new perspectives through the following 3 opportunities to actually experience Japanese society and culture while fostering friendship with the volunteers.
+The three Intercultural Experience courses are aimed at raising the awareness of students’ views on Japanese culture, and various friends’ cultures.
+They give the students’ new perspectives on by allowing them to actual experience of Japanese society and culture while fostering friendship with our volunteers.

-○Study Tour: The aim of this trip is to enable students to come in contact with Japanese history and nature.
-The tour visits historically significant places such as Hakone and Kamakura, where students can see temples, shrines, and other historical landmarks and experience Zazen meditation and other practices, as well as enjoy viewing volcanic activity, autumn leaves, and other aspects of Japanese nature.
-During the Study tour, each student is accompanied by a Nihon University student volunteer “buddy” to deepen their cultural exchange.
+〇Study Tour: The aim of this trip is to enable students to come in contact with Japanese history and nature.
+Tours visit historically significant places such as Hakone, Kamakura or Yokohama, where students can see famous temples, shrines, other historical landmarks and experience Zazen meditation.
+In addition, students can enjoy various aspects of Japanese nature during these study tours.
+During the study tour, each student is accompanied by a Nihon University student volunteer “buddy” to deepen their cultural exchange.

-○Seeing a Kabuki Performance: To enable students to better understand traditional Japanese culture, they attend a performance of Kabuki.
+○Seeing a Kabuki Performance: To understand more about traditional Japanese culture, students attend a performance of Kabuki.
 Through this experience, students can deepen their understanding of the “sophistication” of traditional Japanese culture and how Japanese people enjoy their culture.